 Bonus for New Cardholders

 Spend $500 within three months of opening your account and you'll get $200 cash back.
-This is a pretty typical offer for a no-annual-fee cash-back card, and one you should be able to earn quickly without adjusting your normal spending habits.
+This is a pretty typical offer for a no-annual-fee cash-back card, and one many people will be able to earn quickly without adjusting their normal spending habits.